556-DevOps/useful-stuff/Langsmith/01_non_root_user_patch.md

 +               type: RuntimeDefault
 ```

-volumeClaimTemplates shouldn't be altered by any means!
-Quick Search the diff:
+The volumeClaimTemplates section must not be altered!
+Run a quick search in the diff:
 ```sh
 grep -n -A20 -B10 "volumeClaimTemplates" diff-upgrade.txt
 ```

 ## Perform the upgrade
 ```sh